krmax44/Playify-Transfer/README.md

 Transfers Spotify playlists to Google Play Music.
 It is an addition to Playify.

 ## Setup
+### Before you start...
+You need to allow "less secure apps" to access your account.
+You can enable this in your [account settings](https://myaccount.google.com/lesssecureapps).

+If you have two-factor authentication enabled (which you should!), you need to create a password for "less secure apps".
+Go to the [App Passwords](https://myaccount.google.com/apppasswords) on your account settings.
+Click on "Select apps", choose "Other" and name it something you like - Playify would sound nice.
+It will output a new password you will need to use with Playify (your email stays the same).

 ### Windows (pre-built)
 Download the [latest release (standalone version)](https://github.com/krmax44/playify-transfer/releases/latest) and unzip it.
 Firstly, open `password.exe` and set a password. **Without setting a password, the Transfer app will not start.** You will need the password later.
 Then open `playify-transfer.exe`.